Discriminating mixed qubit states with collective measurements: Introduction

 When we consider distinguishing between mixed states, the situation becomes more interesting again.
 For distinguishing two mixed states, collective measurements generally offer an advantage over separable measurements.
 Despite theoretical progress on the role of collective measurements for discriminating between mixed states~\cite{calsamiglia2008quantum,calsamiglia2010local,higgins2011multiple,flatt2019multiple}, experimental progress along this avenue has been limited.
 A great deal of experimental work has focused on optimally distinguishing single copies of pure states~\cite{cook2007optical,wittmann2008demonstration,bartuuvskova2008programmable,waldherr2012distinguishing,becerra2013implementation,izumi2020experimental,izumi2021adaptive,sidhu2021quantum,gomez2022experimental} or using adaptive separable measurements to distinguish multiple copies of either pure~\cite{becerra2013experimental} or mixed~\cite{higgins2009mixed} states.
 The multi-copy discrimination of coherent and thermal states was considered in Ref~\cite{jagannathan2022demonstration}.
 However, in this case, the multiple copies were measured individually, not with a collective measurement and the multi-copy part refers only to the decision making process.

 Thus, all previous state discrimination experiments have been limited to LOCC measurements which may not attain the ultimate limits for distinguishing non-orthogonal mixed states.
-A major reason for this is that entangling measurements are difficult to implement experimentally.
-Indeed, it is only recently that collective measurements have been used to demonstrate quantum-enhanced metrology~\cite{roccia2017entangling,hou2018deterministic,conlon2023approaching}, although the advantage is thus far restricted to performing entangling measurements on only two copies of a quantum state~\cite{conlon2023approaching}.
-Furthermore, existing theoretical proposals to perform enhanced state discrimination through entangling measurements are quite complex~\cite{zhuang2017optimum} and in many cases the advantage of collective measurements is only evident when measuring at least three copies of the quantum state simultaneously~\cite{higgins2009mixed,calsamiglia2010local,higgins2011multiple}.
+A major reason for this is that collective measurements are difficult to implement experimentally.
+Indeed, although collective measurements are known to aid a range of tasks in quantum information, including quantum metrology~\cite{conlon2021efficient}, Bell violations~\cite{liang2006better} and entanglement distillation~\cite{bennett1996purification}, they have only recently been experimentally demonstrated~\cite{roccia2017entangling,hou2018deterministic,conlon2023approaching}.\footnote{There are other tasks which benefit from measurements in an entangled basis, not necessarily on multiple copies of the same quantum state, including some quantum metrology problems~\cite{marciniak2022optimal}, quantum orienteering~\cite{gisin1999spin,jeffrey2006optical,tang2020experimental} and quantum communications~\cite{delaney2022demonstration,crossman2023quantum}.} This advantage is thus far restricted to performing collective measurements on only two copies of a quantum state~\cite{conlon2023approaching}.
+Previous investigations into the use of collective measurements for state discrimination suggest that collective measurements only offer an advantage over LOCC measurements when measuring at least three copies of the quantum state simultaneously~\cite{higgins2009mixed,calsamiglia2010local,higgins2011multiple}.
+However, as we shall show, this is only true when the prior probabilities for the unknown state being either $\rho_+$ or $\rho_-$ are equal.